Bcruise/Ben-Cruises-JS-Console-Finances/README.md

 * The greatest increase in profits (date and amount) over the entire period.

 * The greatest decrease in profits (date and amount) over the entire period.

+## Installation

+Clone the code into your terminal from the repository.

 ## Screenshot